Category Archives: Thriller

 Grade: A

-It is not an easy film to follow or explain but is rich in mystery and psychologically challenging.
+It is not an easy film to follow or explain, but it is rich in mystery and psychologically challenging.

-A huge Stanley Kubrick fan, this film is an eerie, plodding, cerebral psychological/sexual thriller.
+A huge Stanley Kubrick fan, I found this film an eerie, plodding, cerebral psychological/sexual thriller.

 The creepy piano score is very effective, and Tom Cruise and Nicole Kidman are both excellent as affluent, yet restless, thirtysomethings living in New York City.